kontena/docs/advanced/install-master/container-linux.md

 ## Login to Kontena Platform Master

-After the Kontena Platform Master has started, you can authenticate as local administrator using the `KONTENA_INITIAL_ADMIN_CODE`.
+After the Kontena Platform Master has started, you can authenticate as the local administrator using the `KONTENA_INITIAL_ADMIN_CODE`.
 Please refer to [authentication](../authentication.md) for information about how to log in with the admin code and how to configure [Kontena Cloud](https://cloud.kontena.io) as the authentication provider.